Edit

 Client machines running Linux can access Azure Managed Lustre.
 The basic client requirements are as follows:

-• Network access to the file system - Client machines need network connectivity to the subnet that hosts the Azure Managed Lustre file system.
+• Network access to the file system: Client machines need network connectivity to the subnet that hosts the Azure Managed Lustre file system.
 If the clients are in a different virtual network, you might need to use virtual network peering.

-• To achieve advertised performance:
+• Requirements to achieve advertised performance:

 The basic workflow is as follows: